Table of Contents

 Beginner

 These audio interfaces with XLR provide all the basic features an interface should have.
-They are low-cost models but still deliver excellent sound quality.
+They are cost-effective models yet deliver excellent sound quality.
+Typically, they offer one or two inputs and support a pair of headphones and monitors.

 Intermediate